 We can see how this problem sneaked in: R1 of the original design was first specified to be 2K, which kept impedance in check, but left it with a voltage droop problem, this was revised to 220 ohm, which fixed the droop problem, but then meant the adapter was shunting the line through the 200uF capacitor.
 Having a 78L05 fixes all of this, and we can do away with that 200uF capacitor while we’re at it.

 This also happens to fix the BT landline problem, as that was simply that the tones were too quiet, thanks to it attenuating its own output!

 One drawback of this design is that the power supply of the AVR is coupled to the line, meaning we can hear it executing instructions through the earpiece.
-Of course we could add a filter circuit to fix this, but there’s no need – my version of the code puts the AVR in power-down mode during all idle times, thus eliminating the problem.
+This is not a problem in practice however because my version of the code puts the AVR in power-down mode during all idle times, thus eliminating the problem.

 My version of the code

 I have made quite a few alterations from the original implementation – adding “Redial” functionality, as well as simplifying the programming of speed dials.

 As previously mentioned, in my implementation the AVR is in power-down mode during all idle times, essential when building my version of the hardware.